1. Introduction

 5. Discussions of Individual Solvers

 5.1.
-Dedicated Stand-Alone Solvers
+Dedicated Stand-Alone Solvers6.
+Conclusions

 5.1.1.
-Jan Wolter's pbnsolve Program
+Jan Wolter's pbnsolve Program5.2.
+Solvers Based on General Purpose Tools

 5.1.2.
-Mirek and Petr Olšák's Nonogram Solver
+Mirek and Petr Olák's Nonogram Solver

 5.1.3.
 Steve Simpson's Nonogram Solver